Knowing how to throw a good punch is one of most basic skills in life, and a critical complement to any firearms or melee weapons training.

 Lock it In!

 As for your wrist, you should keep it locked and aligned with your forearm.
 This may entail that you “drop” your wrist a little, creating a level plane stretching from your knuckles to your elbow.
 Doing this not only ensures that your wrist is protected from harm upon impact, but also that your punch is more powerful by channeling all the kinetic energy of your forearm in a straight line.

 Now it’s time to “fortify” your defenses, i.e. your posture.
+This is important when learning how to properly punch your adversary.
 Tuck your chin in and bring up your fists in front of your face.
 Keep your fists level with your cheeks, and your elbows slightly bent.
 By doing this you protect your face, as well as position your elbows close to your sides in order to protect your ribs and vital organs from counter-assault.

 Once you’re in the proper defensive posture, you need to complement it with the right stance, one that maximizes the force of your blow.
 While it does matter if you have strong shoulders, arms and chest, most of the energy generated for your punch comes from your legs.

 Face your opponent and don’t stand completely straight like a board, but don’t have your legs too wide apart either.
 Stand facing your opponent and place the foot of your dominant side behind you and at an angle of about 30 to 45 degrees.
 You don’t have to be completely conscious of this, just stand with your knees slightly bent and your dominant foot behind you; stand in a way that feels natural.